Photoelectron angular distribution as a linear polarization analyzer for soft and tender X-rays: Abstract

 \section{Abstract}

-The polarization of soft and tender X-rays serves as a widely utilized probe for investigating diverse physical properties, such as magnetic order in materials.
-However, experimental methods for determining the polarization of tender X-rays (1.5–3.0 keV) have remained limited.
-In this work, we propose a polarization measurement method for this energy range based on the photoelectron angular distribution.
-The angular distribution of photoelectrons emitted from carbon targets was measured using linearly polarized synchrotron radiation.
-The results showed a clear dependence on the incident photon polarization across the energy range of 0.4 to 3.0 keV.
-This demonstrates that the photoelectron angular distribution can serve as a reliable tool for determining the linear polarization of soft and tender X-ray photons, facilitating the development of polarization-dependent measurements across this broad energy range.
+Although the polarization of soft and tender X-rays is widely used to investigate the diverse physical properties of materials, experimental methods to determine the polarization of tender X-rays (1.5–3.0 keV) remain limited.
+To address this issue, we propose a method based on the photoelectron angular distribution to detect the polarization of X-rays in this energy range.
+The angular distribution of photoelectrons emitted from carbon targets was measured using linearly polarized 0.2 to 3.0 keV synchrotron radiation.
+The photoelectron intensity depends on the angle between the photon's electric field vector and the direction at which the photoelectron is emitted from the target.
+This result indicates that the photoelectron angular distribution can be used to reliably determine the linear polarization of soft and tender X-rays over a wide range of energy.